crazyelectron-io/crazyelectron-blog/content/gpg-key-gen.md

 Before we can start using `git-crypt`, we need a working Git and GPG configuration.
 Setting up our system to work with Git repositories is quite easy, and you probably already have done that.
 If not, look at other places for help on setting up Git first.
-Although most likely already covered in your setup, make sure your global Git parameters for `user.name` and `user.email` are set correctly for use with GitHub.
+Make sure your global Git parameters for `user.name` and `user.email` are set correctly for use with GitHub.
-An easy way to check your Git configuration is by using the command `git config --global --list` as it will show you the global Git parameters like `user.name` and `user.email` that are used fir Git commands like `commit` and `push`.
+An easy way to check your Git configuration is by using the command `git config --global --list` as it will show you the global Git parameters like `user.name` and `user.email` that are used for Git commands like `commit` and `push`.

-The other key component used by `git-crypt` is GnuPG (GNU Privacy Guard), which is described [here](https://github.com/AGWA/git-crypt).
+The other key component used by `git-crypt` is GnuPG (GNU Privacy Guard), which is described [here](https://gnupg.org/).
 We go into de detailed steps and describe the setup and usage of `git-crypt` soon, but since it needs a key to do it's magic, we'll start with `GnuPG`.

 **GnuPG** is a well-known open source product that can generate and manage your private/public key pairs.